Bulk Powders Pure Whey Protein Review

 We mixed it with both semi-skimmed milk and water, and it was quick to dissolve on both occasions, leaving no lumpy bits as some of the products we have tried in the past have.
 Considering the low price, this really is a great-tasting protein powder.

-If you’re looking for the highest possible protein content (24.2g) and lower carbs, choose the Unflavoured version.
-Be warned, however, it does not taste great.
+If you’re looking for the highest possible protein content (24.2g) and lower carbs, you may want to go for the Unflavoured version.
+Of course, however, it’s not sweetened and does not taste that great on its own, but could be a great addition to a smoothie.

 The first thing we assumed when we saw the ‘bargain basement’ price-tag of Pure Whey Protein was that the ingredients and manufacturing process would be below-par.